pcouy/pcouy.github.io/_posts/2023-03-11-turning-rpi-into-external-monitor-driver.md

 14:13:37.243176 ack 774010, 0
 {% endhighlight %}

-At first, we see the laptop sends a packet that weights a couple kB approximately every 0.035s, which matches our framerate of 30fps.
-The Pi sends the acknowledgments for these packets before the next one comes in.
+At first, we see the laptop sends a packet that weights a couple kB approximately every 0.033s, which matches our framerate of 30fps.
+The Pi sends the acknowledgments for each of these packets before the next one comes in.
 At `14:13:37.121258`, `ffmpeg` starts sending a lot of 16kB packets to the Pi and the acknowledgment numbers start falling behind.
 When the Pi gets too far behind, `ffmpeg` waits for ACKs to catch-up a little before sending more data (TCP sequence numbers `283906-769413`).
-This burst of data from the laptop stops at `14:13:37.169857` and the Pi TCP stack finally catches up at `14:13:37.179345`.
+This burst of data from the laptop stops at `14:13:37.169857` (TCP seq num `769413`) and the Pi TCP stack finally catches up at `14:13:37.179345` (TCP ack `769413`).
 This is `0.58s` (almost 2 frames) after the laptop began sending this data.
 This whole thing happened precisely every 12 frames and explained the details I noticed earlier about the framedrops.

-The mpeg codec compresses videos by only saving a few frames in full.
-These are called keyframes.
-All other frames are derived from the frame that comes before associated with a description of the differences between consecutive frames.
-The data bursts happened every time `ffmpeg` sent a keyframe, which by default was every 12 frame (~ 3 times/sec).
+The MPEG codec compresses videos by only saving a few frames in full, which are called keyframes.
+All other frames are derived from the previous frame which is associated with a description of the differences between consecutive frames.
+Data bursts occur every-time `ffmpeg` sends a keyframe, which is set by default to happen every 12 frame (~ 3 times/sec).

 Increasing the "group of picture" [codec option](https://ffmpeg.org/ffmpeg-codecs.html#Codec-Options) from 12 to 100 (~ once every 3 seconds) had the expected effect : framedrops were only happening once every 3 seconds, which I could live with.

 At this point I had the following command :

 {% highlight console %}
-pierre@laptop:~ $ ffmpeg -video_size 1920x1080 -framerate 30 -f x11grab -i :0.0+0x0 -b:v 40M -maxrate 50M -bufsize 200M -vcodec mpeg4 -g 100 -f nut "tcp://10.0.0.0:1234"
+pierre@laptop:~ $ ffmpeg -video_size 1920x1080 -framerate 30 \
+    -f x11grab -i :0.0+0x0 \
+    -b:v 40M -maxrate 50M -bufsize 200M \
+    -vcodec mpeg4 -g 100 -f nut \
+    "tcp://10.0.0.0:1234"
 {% endhighlight %}

 Even though I was satisfied with what I managed to get, I kept tinkering with options.
 At one point, it became difficult to tell what actually improved the experience and what could be attributed to some kind of placebo effect.
 Anyway, here is the final command I came up with :